-The Baka people, formerly known as Pygmies, were probably the first inhabitants of the steaming Congo River Basin, arriving as early as 8000 BC.
+The Baka people were probably the first inhabitants of the Congo River Basin, arriving as early as 8000 BC.
 The Bantu settled most of the Congo by 1000AD, bringing agriculture and iron-smelting, and Portuguese explorers took home the first stories from the region 500 years later.
-Trading goods such as ivory, cloth, pottery, ironware and slaves, the Portuguese made contact with a highly developed kingdom known as the Kongo that was ruled over by a patriarchal monarch and stretched as far south as the Kwanza River in Angola.
-Kongo royalty became enthusiastic allies, adopting Portuguese names, clothes and customs and converting to Christianity.
+Trading goods such as ivory, cloth, pottery, ironware and enslaved people, the Portuguese made contact with a highly developed kingdom known as the Kongo that was ruled over by a patriarchal monarch and stretched as far south as the Kwanza River in Angola.
+Kongo royalty became allies, adopting Portuguese names, clothes and customs and converting to Christianity.

-In the mid-19th century, Arab traders crossed East Africa to eastern Congo, taking back slaves and ivory.
-During the same era, Dr David Livingstone opened up the African interior to European exploration.
+In the mid-19th century, Arab traders crossed East Africa to eastern Congo, taking back enslaved people and ivory.
+During the same era, the British Government funded a trip to Africa for the physician Dr David Livingstone in the hope he could open up the African interior to trade.

-In 1874 the New York Herald and the British Daily Telegraph newspapers sent Henry Morton Stanley (the man who had found Dr Livingstone in 1871) across Africa to trace the course of the Congo River.
-His epic 999-day journey cemented the Welsh-American explorer's place in history and piqued the interest of King Leopold II of Belgium.
+In 1874 the New York Herald and the British Daily Telegraph newspapers sent journalist and later colonial administrator Henry Morton Stanley (the man who had found Dr Livingstone in 1871) across Africa to trace the course of the Congo River.
+His 999-day journey piqued the interest of King Leopold II of Belgium.
 Devious, greedy and wholly ignorant of African affairs, Leopold had been eyeing the unclaimed African gateau for some time, but he was unable to convince the Belgian government to go along.
 To solve the problem he decided to acquire a colony using his own considerable funds.

 In 1878, Leopold commissioned Stanley to return to the Congo under the smokescreen of the International African Society, a supposed philanthropic organisation.
 Over the ensuing five years Stanley signed treaties with chiefs on Leopold's behalf, tricking them into handing over their land rights in return for paltry gifts.
-At the Berlin Conference called by Bismarck in 1884 to carve up Africa, Leopold, aware of a German desire to offset French and British colonial interests, managed to convince the Iron Chancellor to declare the Congo a free-trade area and cede it to him.
+At the Berlin Conference called by Bismarck in 1884 to carve up Africa for European colonialists, Leopold, aware of a German desire to offset French and British interests, managed to convince the Iron Chancellor to declare the Congo a free-trade area and cede it to him.

 Philanthropy was the last thing on Leopold's mind as he set about fleecing his Congo Free State of its ivory, copper and rubber.
 Hideous crimes were committed against the Congolese by Leopold's rubber traders.
 These included raiding villages and taking women and children captive as an incentive for the men to bring back ever-greater supplies of rubber from the forest.